-The tax year normally commences on 1st January and ends on 31st December.
-The first tax year is generally from the date of the investment certificate to the 31st of December of the same year.
-The Ministry of Finance, or its delegated agency, may also approve a financial year ending on 31st March, 30th June or 30th September.
+The tax year normally commences on 1 January and ends on 31 December.
+The first tax year is generally from the date of the investment certificate to 31 December of the same year.
+The MOF or its delegated agency, may also approve a financial year ending on 31 March, 30 June or 30 September.

-Companies are required to employ a Chief Accountant who holds either a certificate or diploma in financial accounting awarded by an approved institution.
-Many businesses coming to Vietnam outsource their accounting to firms such as Mazars who can take on the responsibility of the Chief Accountant role.
+Companies are required to employ a Chief Accountant who holds either a relevant certificate or diploma.
+Many businesses coming to Vietnam outsource their accounting to qualified firms who can take on the responsibility of the Chief Accountant role.

 Companies must appoint an independent auditing firm to audit their annual financial statements.
-Companies must submit their audited annual financial statements to the tax authority, licensing authority, and several other relevant authorities for reporting purposes within 3 months of the end of the fiscal year.
+Companies must submit their audited annual financial statements to the tax authority, licensing authority and several other relevant authorities for reporting purposes within 3 months of the end of the fiscal year.